PG Dip. BSc, Relate Qualified, Reg MBACP (Accr), AMBICA

-I have been a relationship and generalist counsellor for over 15 years and have gained a broad experience of working with individuals, couples, families and young people from many diverse backgrounds.
-More recently I have narrowed my client base to working with individuals only, where I can work in a more focused and personal way.
+I have been a relationship and generalist counsellor for 18 years and have gained a broad experience of working with individuals, couples, families and young people from many diverse backgrounds.
+More recently I have narrowed my client base to working with individuals only, where I can work in a more focused and personal way (please note I am not taking on couples at the moment).
 This could be with a relationship or family focus, or looking at a wide range of issues from personal identity, creativity, career and personal development to managing major life transitions, grief, loss and rebuilding.

 I am an interactive, friendly and personal counsellor who hopes to build a warm, supportive relationship with you.
 I do not have all the answers, rather I help you find your own answers and strategies and aim to find new ways of looking at situations so together we can come up with options and support you in the best way for you.